evergreen-ci/evergreen/docs/Reference/Limits.md

 ## Patch size

-Evergreen has a 100MB system limit on patch size (the number of files changed or the diff size for the changes).
+Evergreen has a 100MB system limit on patch size (the diff size for the changes).
 In order to submit patches that are larger than 16MB from the CLI, the `--large` flag needs to be used.
 Large patches may hit the CLI’s one minute timeout.
 To work around that, users can open a PR and run the patch from there.

 ## What is the largest file size I can upload to Parsley?